Higher Education Student Survey – The results are in! Discover what students really want from their school.Read the report

 Live chat in higher ed is the best channel to connect with students, but few schools can afford to provide this support 24/7.
 So, what can you do to be there for those students, night owls, and weekend academics who want to connect with you out of your typical customer service hours?

-A higher ed chatbot is the perfect answer to this expectation.
+AI chatbots are the perfect answer to this expectation.
 When your team is offline, a chatbot can step in to answer students’ questions – all without any human supervision.
 Chatbots that are powered by AI can manage even more queries as they are able to understand intent, enabling them to respond to more types of questions, more effectively.
 Better still, students are open to using bots.
 In our higher education survey, 95% of students said they are at least somewhat open to receiving support from a chatbot.

 “The bot has allowed us to not only effectively manage the increase in chat volume, but it’s also saved us a considerable amount of money by not having to hire a lot more agents.”